WalterObrifor/SQL_Retail_Sales_For_P1_Company/README.md

 - **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as Electronics, Clothing and Beauty.
 - **High-Value Transactions**: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+- The total number of transactions made by famales purchasing beauty products is far more than the transactions made my male
 - **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
+- The customer with customer_id 3, made the highest total sales
+- in 2022, the highest average sales was made in the month of July.
+While in 2023, the highest avavage sale was made in February
+- The average age of customers that purchase beauty products is 40 years
+- Both male and female investe in buy clothings, with 12 male purchase above that of female.
 - **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.

 ## Reports